-The objective of an environmental risk assessment (ERA) is to prove, beyond reasonable doubt that the compounds are safe for all natural ecosystems of which it may enter, such as WWTPs, rivers and soil.
-A compound is judged as having little or no environmental risk if the predicted environmental concentration (PECs) - which is the concentration of the compound expected to be found in the environment - is higher than the predicted no effect concentration (PNEC) - that is, the concentration that causes no adverse effect to the environment.
-However, the compounds are rarely present alone in the environment are usually added for the ERA (Fent et al. 2006).
-Moreover, since many compounds may be altered prior to or during treatment, and/or in the recipient itself, also potential metabolites (relevant for many pharmaceuticals) and transformation products should be included in the assessment.
+The objective of an environmental risk assessment (ERA) is to prove, beyond reasonable doubt, that the compounds are safe for all manmade and natural ecosystems which they may enter, such as WWTPs, rivers, and soil.
+A compound is judged as having little or no environmental risk if the predicted environmental concentration (PECs)-which is the concentration of the compound expected to be found in the environment-is lower than the predicted no effect concentration (PNEC)-that is, the concentration that causes no adverse effect to the environment.
+However, the compounds are rarely present alone in the environment; hence, the concentrations of compounds that are asserting similar adverse effects in the environment are usually added for the ERA (Fent et al. 2006).
+Moreover, since many compounds may be altered prior to or during treatment, and/or in the receiving organisms themselves, further potential metabolites (relevant for many pharmaceuticals) and transformation products should be included in the assessment.

 The ERA is a tiered process that progresses from using screening-level tests and conservative assumptions to increasingly more realistic assumptions (EC 2003).
 The PNEC is typically obtained from the lowest effect concentration (LOEC) for the most sensitive species.
-However, available ecotoxicity data are often limited, especially for metabolites and transformation products.
+However, ecotoxicity data are often limited or not available, especially for metabolites and transformation products.
 Hence, the traditional ERA, as described by the European Commission Technical Guidance Document (TGD), allows the use of assessment factors to account for the uncertainty in deriving PNEC values based on acute toxicity data and a limited number of species (EC 2003).
-For biologically active compound such as pharmaceuticals this approach may overlook sub-lethal and subtle subcellular effects that may occur in some species at much lower concentrations during chronic exposure.
+For biologically active compounds such as pharmaceuticals, this approach may overlook sublethal and subtle subcellular effects that may occur in some species at much lower concentrations during chronic exposure (Fent et al. 2006).

-Typical PNEC values for diclofenac and EE2 when derived from traditional ERA using acute toxicity data lies in the mg/l range, while chronic histopathological effects have been observed in rainbow trout after 28 days of exposure to 1-5 $\mu$ g diclofenac /l (Schwaiger et al. 2004, Triebskorn et al. 2004).
+Typical PNEC values for diclofenac and EE2 when derived from traditional ERA using acute toxicity data lies in the milligram per liter range, while chronic histopathological effects have been observed in rainbow trout after 28 days of exposure to 1-5 $\mu g \ L^{-1}$ DCF (Schwaiger et al. 2004; Triebskorn et al. 2004).
 The fact that diclofenac also bioaccumulates is also of concern and should be addressed properly (Fent et al. 2006).
-Kallio et al. (2010) found that the total bioconcentration factors ( $BCF{total}$ ) for diclofenac and its metabolites in rainbow trout bile varied between individuals and was roughly estimated to range from 320 to 950.
+Kallio et al. (2010) found that the total bioconcentration factors (BCF total) for diclofenac and its metabolites in rainbow trout bile varied between individuals and was roughly estimated to range from 320 to 950.

-As for EE2, Caldwell et al. (2008, 2012) proposed a PNEC value of 0.1 ng/l in surface water.
+As for EE2, Caldwell et al. (2008, 2012) proposed a PNEC value of 0.1 ng L-1 in surface water.
 It was derived from a species sensitivity distribution using no observed effect concentrations (NOECs) for reproductive effects from 42 papers in 26 species and was determined as the median hazardous concentration at which 5 % of the species tested were affected (HC5,50).

-2. Whole-effects approach
+Whole-effects approach